I have been hooked on this miraculous venue since my very first Bowery Hotel wedding.

 There is nowhere better to do this than at Gemma, the restaurant in the Bowery Hotel.
 I've had many a blueberry pancake and bread covered in honey butter at Gemma!
 It's one of my absolute favorite places to eat in Manhattan, the end!
 It's certainly one of the very best places to pre-game a wedding day with my team!

-I also love the lobby at the Bowery Hotel.
+I also love the lobby.
 My personal style is eclectic, running from the ultra-stark modern to the cluttered and gothic.
-The lobby at the Bowery Hotel ticks every checkbox on my list of "dreamy gothic things I love."
+The lobby ticks every checkbox on my list of "dreamy gothic things I love."

 From the old-school check-in desk to the newspapers displayed on racks, there is an indescribably amazing atmosphere in the Bowery Hotel lobby.